 American Sign Language 3 (ASL 3)

 For this course, we will continue to use ‘A Basic Course in American Sign Language’ (second edition), by Tom Humphries, Carol Padden and Terrence J. O’Rourke.
-The student will be required to make and submit three (3) 5-minute video presentations on specific subjects (i.e. News articles, short stories, family tree, etc.).
-There will also be classroom ASL presentations.
-The ASL 3 student will be more interactive with the DEAF community and reading books on DEAF Culture with follow-up written reports on their insights gained from their experience with the DEAF.
+The student will be required to make and submit three (3) 5-minute presentations on specific subjects (i.e. News articles, short stories, Things they like to do, etc.).
+The ASL III student will be more interactive with the DEAF community and reading books on DEAF Culture with follow-up written reports on their insights gained from their experience with the DEAF.

 American Sign Language, The original Green Book, (Grammar and Culture) by Charlotte Baker-Shenk and Dennis Cokely